MicrosoftDocs/fabric-docs/docs/data-factory/apache-airflow-jobs-run-fabric-item-job.md

 3. Select Save.

-## Create a DAG to trigger Microsoft Fabric items
+## Create a DAG to trigger Microsoft Fabric item run

 Create a new DAG file in the 'dags' folder in Fabric managed storage with the following code.
 Replace the following placeholders:
 - `fabric_conn_id`: The connection ID you created in the previous step.